 Prior to completion of the IPO in April 2021, the Company had an outstanding warrant to purchase shares of its Series D redeemable convertible preferred stock.
 Since the underlying Series D redeemable convertible preferred stock was classified outside of permanent equity, the preferred stock warrant was classified as other long-term liabilities in the accompanying balance sheet.
 The preferred stock warrant liability was recorded at fair value utilizing the Black-Scholes model.
-The Black Scholes option pricing model is based on the estimated market value of the underlying redeemable convertible preferred stock at the valuation measurement date, the remaining contractual term of the warrant, risk-free interest rates, expected dividends, and expected volatility of the price of the underlying redeemable convertible preferred stock.
-The Company adjusted the carrying value of the preferred stock warrant to its estimated fair value at each reporting date, with any related increase or decrease in the fair value recorded as an increase or decrease to other income (expense) in the statements of operations.
+The Black Scholes option pricing model is based on the estimated market value of the underlying redeemable convertible preferred stock at the valuation measurement date, the remaining contractual term of the warrant, risk-free interest rates, expected dividends, and expected volatility of the price of the underlying redeemable convertible preferred stock warrant to its estimated fair value at each reporting date, with any related increase or decrease in the fair value recorded as an increase or decrease to other income (expense) in the statements of operations.
 In connection with the IPO, the preferred stock warrant was converted to a warrant to purchase shares of the Company's common stock, pursuant to its preexisting terms.
 As such, the Company assessed the classification of the common stock warrant and determined it met the criteria to be classified within stockholders' equity.
 Accordingly, the fair value of the warrant liability was reclassified to stockholders' equity.

-Changes in the fair value of the Company's long-term portion of the contingent consideration liability during the six months ended June 30, 2021 and 2020 were as follows:
+Changes in the fair value of the Company's long-term portion of the contingent consideration liability during the nine months ended September 30, 2021 and 2020 were as follows: